rfanan/text-to-speech/README.md

-This is "text to speech" with js witout Api or Library
+This is "text to speech" with js without Api or Library